gwcoffey/flickr-to-icloud/README.md

 # Flickr to iCloud

-With the Shared Library feature in macOs Ventura, my wife decided it was time to abandon Flickr after many years.
+With the Shared Library feature in macOS Ventura, my wife decided it was time to abandon Flickr after many years.

 This project documents the process I used and the scripts I wrote to import her photos into the macOS Photos app.
 The goal was to preserve the metadata that was important to her.